iron-io/docs/worker/custom_images_and_git_repos/index.md

 GitHub is the world's most largest source code host in the world.
 With Docker and Git combined, you can easily add the source code code into a container you're building and run everything inside of a self contained ecosystem that has everything you want and nothing else.

 To clone the repo, we first need to install Git on the image itself.
-Git has a great pacjage for Alpine linux (the OS Iron.io uses as a base) that is only 11.4MB.
+Git has a great package for Alpine linux (the OS Iron.io uses as a base) that is only 11.4MB.
 After that has been installed, you can run a standard git clone command to bring in the repo:

 ```sh